Defense projects

 03

-The system has received a new, modern and clear design, with organized information hierarchies that make it easier to navigate and manage events in real time.
+The system received a modern, clearer visual design, with stronger information hierarchy that makes it easier for users to navigate, monitor, and manage events in real time.

-All this while fully maintaining the existing system infrastructure, significantly saving development time and resources.
+All of this was done while fully preserving the existing system infrastructure, significantly reducing development time and cost.